OUR HISTORY AND OUR FUTURE

 OC Music News [“OCMN”] is an online music news magazine established in December 2019 by BNG Marketing © in association with TNN RADIO and Green-Eyed Blonde Photography.

 Technical support provided by Smash Magazine | Las Vegas.
 The magazine was founded to provide Orange County with a reliable music news outlet that published what the locals wanted to read.
 The stories are forthright and don’t require corporate endorsement or approval.

-Due to demand, the magazine immediately began to cover stories that reached beyond the OC communities borders and began working on stories from from coast-coast and around the world.
-Over the years TNN developed relationships with industry professionals.
-These individuals consisted of band members, seasoned columnists and photographers.
+Due to demand, the magazine immediately began to cover stories that reached beyond the OC community’s borders and began working on stories from coast-to-coast and around the world.
+Over the years, TNN developed relationships with industry professionals consisting of band members, seasoned columnists, and photographers.

-Over the years the show has evolved into a full-length music program that covers Alternative Rock, Punk Reggae and Ska from all time periods.
+Over the years the show has evolved into a full-length music program that covers alternative rock, punk, reggae and ska from all time periods.
 The show includes interviews with established and up-and-coming bands.
-The endeavor was so successful, TNN embarked on chronicling their programming with adding photo and video journalist to cover concerts throughout southern California.
+The endeavor was so successful, TNN embarked on chronicling their programming with adding photo and video journalists to cover concerts throughout southern California.

 2020 Logo Created

 In 2010, the program began to publish their stories, photos and video content on their own social media pages.
 By 2012, their stories were being published in hard copy magazines on both coasts such as OC Weekly, Los Angeles Times, Smash Magazine | Las Vegas, and New York’s Atlas Obscura Magazine, as well as other online magazines.

 In May 2014, BNG transitioned its broadcast entity to KXFM in Laguna Beach (www.kxfmradio.org).
 The show has been an enormous success.
 It has been an award-winning program, most recently is was named by FeedSpot as the 2019 and 2020 Alternative Music Podcast of the Year.